goes to Home Page

 Hut Meeting #2 — on August 28th, 2010.

 At Hut Meeting #3 (on September 25th) Suellen surprised us all by showing up.
-The reason this was so unexpected is because her homestead is in Niantic, Connecticut.
+The reason this was so unexpected is because her homestead was in Niantic, Connecticut.

 But, as she happened to be in town, we were delighted to see her.
 Suellen Winterhalter Nugent is front-row-right in the photo (above-right).
 Also, second to the left of Suellen is Ron Van Pelt, who was not in the August picture (second people-photo above) — but had been at the May Hut Meeting #1.